In this guide

 Getting online with an Apple computer or a computer running a version of the Linux operating system (such as Ubuntu, Redhat and Mandriva) isn’t always as straightforward as it is with a Windows PC, but you shouldn’t come across any compatibility problems.

 Support for these platforms is hit and miss with internet service providers, although Mac will fair better than Linux users.
 The software provided is often Windows compatible only, but the instruction manuals normally have advice to help get Apple Mac users online.
 Sadly, the same is rare for Linux users.

 Luckily, both platforms have dedicated and friendly communities that should be able to help get you online in no time.
 For Linux, you can try sites such as Linux Format and Linux.co.uk, while Mac users can head to the official Apple website or a site such as Macworld.

 If you’re using Linux on a PC or laptop, please see the PC and Windows section above for possible hardware problems.
 If you’ve got a Mac, you’ll need to make sure you have all the appropriate hardware in place to get online: speak to your nearest Apple dealer if you’re unsure about setting up a wireless or wired broadband connection.

 PlayStation 4, Nintendo Switch, Xbox One, plus other consoles and handhelds

 The console makers were quick to jump on the online gaming bandwagon, and all modern machines can be played online – a lot of them also have support for web browsing and email too.

 The PlayStation 4 (PS4) has built in wireless, so if you’ve got a wireless modem you can get online simply by following the instructions.
-If you need to connect with a wired connection, you’ll need to get an ethernet cable - there are ethernet sockets on the back of the PS4, so you simply plug one end into your console and the other into your router.
+If you need to connect with a wired connection, you’ll need to get a network cable - there are sockets on the back of the PS4, so you simply plug one end into your console and the other into your router.